shubham-1020/1st_repo/README.md

 # 1st_repo
-this is first git repo
+This is first git repo
 <br>
 Author - Shubham